 My opinion about this has been building for a few years now, and has mostly crystallized.
 The issue is campaign financing.
 It is what I consider the "source of all problems" in the United States Federal Government.
-I have never heard anyone even attempt to justify the tit-for-tat that goes on between corporate and wealth campaign donors and politicians.
+I have never heard anyone even attempt to justify the tit-for-tat that goes on between corporate and wealthy campaign donors and politicians.

 Lobbying by itself is not the problem.
 It is important that everyone be able to lobby government - whether that be an individual writing a letter to their congressman (which, contrary to popular belief, congressman and their staff actually DO read), or a group of people sending a paid lobbyist to plead their case.
 There is also an argument to be made that it is inherently unfair that corporations and other organizations can hire lobbyists.
 But I'm not going to address that here - I think the money issue is far more pressing.

 What is so screwed up is that in order to stay in office, a congressman has to spend an amazing amount of time fundraising.
 And in order to get that money, congressmen are incentivized to pass laws which are favorable to their donors.
 The old line that "money doesn't influence our legislative decisions!" is silly - why the hell would they give you money otherwise?
 In any case, the tit-for-tat is well documented (OpenSecrets being the best source, since they draw directly from congressional records).

 What bugs me is that this is truely a non-partisan issue, and that almost everyone agrees that it is a problem.
 Hell, here's a video of Bill O'Reilly and Jon Stewart agreeing with each other about this (advance the video 7:00).